Operational-Sciences-Group/CiscoFirewallAppliancePasswordReset/README.md

 # Step 4: Reconfiguring the password.
 After the appliance fully boots, you should be faced with the standard CLI prompt of (in the case of an ASA model) 'ciscoasa>'\
-To enter privledged mode, enter:\
+To enter privleged mode, enter:\
 'ciscoasa>enable'\
 When prompted with the password, press enter without entering anything.
-Your CLI prompt should now show the # for priviledged mode:\
+Your CLI prompt should now show the # for privileged mode:\
 'ciscoasa#'\
 Next, enter the appliance configuration mode with:\
 'ciscoasa#conf t'\